 What should you do in case of a power outage?
 Having survived many power outages, here are some of our best survival tips—before, during, and after a power outage.

 How to Have Light in a Power Outage

 - It’s best to use flashlights or battery-powered (LED) lanterns to use in case of a power outage rather than candles to prevent accidental fires.
 Attach a strip of glow-in-the-dark tape to your flashlights to make them easy to find.

-- Invest in headlamps for each family member.
+- Headlamps are very helpful for every family member.
 These enable you to have both hands free to do tasks, and family members can be more independent.
 You can even read a book in bed while wearing one.
 Stock up on straps, too, to strap the headlamp to a gallon of water.
 By strapping the headlamp onto the jug with the lamp’s front facing the inside, the light reflects off of the water and can illuminate more of the room.

 How To Stay Warm in a Power Outage

-- As soon as the power goes out, drape all windows with blankets, comforters, or quilts.
+- Drape all windows with blankets, comforters, or quilts.
 Uncover south-facing windows during the day to let in the Sun’s warmth.

 - Make a list (in advance) of shelters and hotels that allow pets, in case you need to evacuate with yours.